DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Fundamentals.md

 # 55. WIRELESS FUNDAMENTALS

-- Although we will briefly look at other types of wireless networks, in this section of the course we will be focusing on wireless LANs using WI-FI
+- Although we will briefly look at other types of wireless networks, in this section of the course we will be focusing on wireless LANs using Wi-Fi
 - The standards we use for wireless LANs are defined in IEEE 802.11
-- The term WI-FI is a trademark of the WI-FI Alliance, not directly connected to the IEEE
+- The term Wi-Fi is a trademark of the Wi-Fi Alliance, not directly connected to the IEEE
-- The WI-FI Alliance tests and certifies equipment for 802.11 standards compliance
+- The Wi-Fi Alliance tests and certifies equipment for 802.11 standards compliance
-- However, WI-FI has become the common term that people use to refer to 802.11 wireless LANs and that term will be used through the course videos
+- However, Wi-Fi has become the common term that people use to refer to 802.11 wireless LANs and that term will be used through the course videos

 WIRELESS NETWORKS